 About This Statistic

-This statistic describes the global pharmaceutical sales in from 2014 to 3rd quarter 2016, sorted by regional submarkets.
-In 2015, total pharmaceutical sales in the United States came to around 416 billion U.S. dollars.
+This statistic describes the global pharmaceutical sales in from 2014 to 2016, sorted by regional submarkets.
+As of Q3 2016, total pharmaceutical sales in the United States was estimated to reach around 446 billion U.S. dollars in that year.

 World pharmaceutical sales by region